 Alan Brisdon's Fluorine Research Group

-This is the Home Page of the fluorine research group from the School of Chemistry at The University of Manchester, formerly UMIST.
-Here you will find details of our research in fluorine chemistry which covers inorganic, organometallic and organofluorine aspects.
-You will also find information on others with fluorine-related interests, along with details of our facilities and publications.
+This is the Home Page of Alan Brisdon's (linkedIn page) fluorine research group from the School of Chemistry at The University of Manchester, formerly UMIST.
+Here you will find details of our research in fluorine chemistry which covers the synthesis of inorganic, organometallic and organofluorine compounds as well as their spectroscopy, characterisation and applications.
+You will also find information of our group, facilities and publications.

-The introduction of fluorine and fluorine-containing groups into molecules, using inorganic fluorides, hydrofluorocarbons (HFCs, the replacements for CFCs) such as HFC-134a (CF3CH2F) and HFC-245fa (CF3CH2CHF2) and related methods.
+The introduction of fluorine and fluorine-containing groups into molecules, based on hydrofluorocarbons (HFCs, the replacements for CFCs) such as HFC-134a (CF3CH2F) and HFC-245fa (CF3CH2CHF2) and related materials.

 Fluorine-containing phosphines

-The synthesis of fluoroalkyl, fluoroalkenyl and fluoroalkynyl fluorine-containing phosphines, their properties, coordination complexes, uses and applications.
+The synthesis of fluoroalkyl, fluoroalkenyl and fluoroalkynyl fluorine-containing phosphines, their properties, coordination complexes, uses and applications in catalysis.

 Fluoro-organometallics